 Quickie Pastrami Version using Corned Beef

-Just take out the corned beef from package and rinse it off.
+Just take out the corned beef from the package and rinse it off.
 In a pot of boiling water add the corned beef along with the contents of the herb and seasoning package that comes with the corned beef.
-Add a tablespoon of brown sugar (or favorite sweetener,) black pepper and garlic powder (or a garlic clove.)

-Low boil the corned beef covered about 3-4 hours until tender.
-Remove from water/broth.
-From here you can use my smoking or baking method to finish cooking.
+Low boil the corned beef covered for about 3-4 hours until tender.
+Remove from water.

 I like to coat the brisket with a couple of tablespoons of black pepper for the smoking stage, but you can add as much (or little) black pepper as you like.